 With convenience, speed, and personalization at the heart of mobile commerce, modern shoppers have an enticing shopping experience.

-M-Commerce trends to watch and capitalize on in 2020
+M-commerce trends to watch and capitalize on in 2022

-Approximately 4.77 billion people will use smartphones to make mobile purchases by the end of 2020, which makes the owners of online and offline businesses very interested in understanding and exploring the potential of m-commerce.
+79% of smartphone users have made a purchase online using their mobile device in the last 6 months, and the global share of m-commerce in e-commerce has increased to 72.9%.
+Those numbers make the owners of online and offline businesses very interested in understanding and exploring the potential of m-commerce.
 Retailers and brands are already investing thousands of dollars into incredible mobile experiences.

 However, this is an expensive option that requires development knowledge.
 Still, businesses have realized the potential of communicating with their customers through services like Facebook Messanger, Instagram Chat, WhatsApp, or Telegram as people already rely on these apps to stay in touch with their friends and family.
 Pizza Hut, Starbucks, and Uber use this technology to suggest products and take orders from their customers.